Why You Need Business Insurance

 General liability insurance may be purchased separately or as part of a BOP.
 Your business needs this coverage to protect itself against third-party claims for bodily injury, property damage, or personal and advertising injury.
 Property, liability and BOP policies are flexible so coverages can be added or deleted via endorsements as needed.

+Two other coverages many businesses need are commercial auto and workers compensation coverages.
+A business auto policy covers trucks, cars, and other vehicles used by businesses.
 It includes commercial auto liability and physical damage coverages.
 Note that personal auto policies should not be used to insure vehicles owned by businesses.

 Most businesses must purchase workers compensation insurance to comply with state worker protection laws.
 A workers compensation policy provides benefits like medical coverage and disability that injured workers are entitled to receive under state laws.
 The policy also includes employers liability coverage, which protects your business from lawsuits filed by injured workers.